mdm5995/git_test_2/README.md

-This is Morgan's first git project!
+This is Morgan's third git project!